 While we know that most families have some media as part of the home experience, we encourage families to significantly limit or discontinue exposure to television, movies, video games, computers and other entertainment media.
 At the very minimum, we expect families to maintain a no-media policy during the school week with the exception of students completing foreign language homework.
 As students get older, media is introduced and included in the school curriculum as an adjunct to the learning process.

-We acknowledge that this can be a difficult transition, especially if the student has had a lot of media interaction prior to Waldorf school attendance.
+We acknowledge that this can be a difficult transition, especially if the student has had a lot of media interaction.
 The school, and the families in our community, support new families making this transition.
 New students have an easier time acclimating to this policy when they experience it as the status quo expectation of our community.

 Q: How are personality conflicts between students and teachers handled?

 A: This is a very common concern among parents when they first hear about our class teacher model in which the teacher "loops" with the class from first through eighth grades.
 However, in practice, the situation is very rare.
-Given the sort of person who is motivated to become a Waldorf teacher, incompatibility with a child is infrequent: understanding the child's needs and temperament is central to the teacher's role and training.
+Given the sort of person who is motivated to become teacher at The Garden School, incompatibility with a child is infrequent: understanding the child's needs and temperament is central to the teacher's role and training.
 If problems of this sort should occur, the faculty as a whole would work with the teacher and the family to determine and undertake whatever corrective action would be in the best interests of the child and of the class.